 - Enter your expected spending per year in retirement and the savings amount you expect to have at retirement.

 - Enter your age at retirement and how long you expect to live (you can estimate on the longer side since the calculator will include life expectancy).

 - You can now choose between three different mortality tables (an average American lifespan based on the Social Security Administration mortality table, or a low and high life expectancy table from the Society of Actuaries)

 - Enter your target asset allocation for retirement.

 - Enter your sex.

-- If you think you’ll have some flexibility in your spending post-retirement, you can enter the percentage reduction in spending that will happen if your portfolio is below a certain threshold, in this case your inflation-adjusted starting balance.
+- If you think you’ll have some flexibility in your spending post-retirement, you can enter the percentage reduction in spending that will happen if your portfolio is below a certain threshold, as a percentage of your inflation-adjusted starting balance (see next point).

 - Enter your average expected tax rate (not your marginal rate) – this will be applied to your annual spending and any additional income.